jaspervdv/IFC_BuildingEnvExtractor/README.md

 * "Default div" is an int/bool (either 0 or 1) to set if the default space bounding objects are used.
 Default value = true.
 * "Ignore proxy" is an int/bool (either 0 or 1) to tell the tool to use IfcBuildingElementProxy as a space dividing object class.
 0 = no, 1 = yes.
 Default value: yes
 * "Div objects" is an array including the additional space dividing objects (the Ifc types).
 Default value = empty
-* "Generate interior" is an int/bool (ether 0 or 1) to enable interior shapes to be stored to the exported file.
+* "Generate interior" is an int/bool (either 0 or 1) to enable interior shapes to be stored to the exported file.
-* "Generate footprint" is an int/bool (ether 0 or 1) to enable the footprint export for LoD0.2.
+* "Generate footprint" is an int/bool (either 0 or 1) to enable the footprint export for LoD0.2.
 If off the roof outline will be placed at footprint level
-* "Generate roof outline" is an int/bool (ether 0 or 1) to enable the roof outline export for LoD0.2
+* "Generate roof outline" is an int/bool (either 0 or 1) to enable the roof outline export for LoD0.2
 * "LoD output" is an array including the desired LoD output.
 The options are 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2 and 5.0 (for a voxel shape).
 Default value: 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2.
+* "Voxel summary" is an int/bool (either 0 or 1) to enable the computation and storage of general shell summary values based on the voxelized shape as semantic attributes.
+* "voxel planes" is an int/bool (either 0 or 1) that can toggle a alternative rule system for voxel intersection.
+If toggled on 3 planes centralized planes are used for intersection instead of the full voxel geometry.

 more options will be added in the future.

+## Additional stored attributes

+### Georeferencing

+The CityJSON output can be properly georeferenced if the input IFC file has a proper georeferencing.
+For IFC4 the method described [here](https://www.buildingsmart.org/wp-content/uploads/2020/02/User-Guide-for-Geo-referencing-in-IFC-v2.0.pdf) is adhered to.
+For IFC2x3 a custom method is apply that is used by the [ifcgref](https://github.com/tudelft3d/ifcgref) tool.
+If these methods are not followed the output JSON is either not georeferenced or incorrectly georeferenced.

+### Voxel summary values

+The EnvExtractor allows the voxel shell to be used for the approximation of a set of building output variables.
+Current computed values are the:

+* Shell area
+* Basement shell area
+* Building shell area
+* Footprint area
+* Facade opening area
+* Shell volume
+* Basement shell volume
+* Building shell volume

+These attributes are prefaced with "Env_ex V" to highlight that these values are approximated utilizing the voxel grid.
+The accuracy of these variables are heavily dependent on the size of the utilized voxels and the shape of the buildings.
+If the proper voxel size is selected the volume approximations and the footprint area can be very accurate.
+However, the shell area computations area extremely unreliable regardless of the input variables.

 ## References